FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

 -   account: primary key, asset account (string type)
 -   asset_value: asset amount (uint256 type)

 account is the primary key, which is the field that needs to be passed when the `t_asset` table is operated.
-Blockchain queries the matching records in the table according to the primary key field.
+The blockchain queries the matching records in the table according to the primary key field.
 The example of `t_asset` table is as follow:

 | account | asset_value |
 | ------- | ----------- |